 - Rob Schneider's character from the "makin' copies" sketches on Saturday Night Live never seemed to even leave his desk.

 - Somewhat justified on Schitt's Creek as it takes place in a town with one street.
 For the first couple of seasons, Stevie is the only employee at the motel and does all the jobs.
 Twyla is also the only waitress at the cafe, and this leads to Johnny subbing for her when she hurts her foot.

 - In the Garfield comics, Irma is always seen at the diner.

 - Lampshaded in one strip where she dozes off while pouring coffee and says she's considering hiring an assistant.

-- Averted in Futurama; the guy who works at the 7/11 shop is always there when the protagonists are shopping, but he's seen outside of it occasionally (although he's hard to recognise without his suit of plexglass armour, as the DVD commentory points out).
+- Averted in Futurama; the guy who works at the 7/11 shop is always there when the protagonists are shopping, but he's seen outside of it occasionally (although he's hard to recognize without his suit of plexglass armour, as the DVD commentary points out).

 - The Amazing World of Gumball: 'Lazy' Larry, an everyman who slacked in school and paid for it by becoming the blue collar worker of Elmore.
 Every time there's a shop, or a delivery service, or some obscure low-paying job that's purely meant for the plot, Larry will be manning the table while Gumball is around.
 While we occasionally see him go to sleep, it turns out he also has a full night shift at convenience stores, which means he somehow works 24/7 while also getting mandatory sleep.